comfortazuonwu/finalproject/tree.md

 **Introduction**

-A tree is a collection of nodes connected by directed (or undirected) edges.It is a nonlinear data structure, compared to arrays, linked lists, stacks and queues which are linear data structures.
-A tree can be empty with no nodes or a tree is a structure consisting of one node called the root and zero or one or more subtrees.
+A tree is a collection of nodes connected by directed (or undirected) edges.
+It is a nonlinear data structure, compared to arrays, linked lists, stacks and queues which are linear data structures.
+A tree can be empty with no nodes, or a tree is a structure consisting of one node called the root and zero or one or more subtrees.
 We will be looking at binary trees, binary search trees, balanced binary search trees.

 **Binary Trees**

 A tree whose elements have at most 2 children is called a binary tree.
 The children are named left and right children since each element can only have two children.
-A binary tree node contains three parts: Data, pinter to left child and pointer to right child.
+A binary tree node contains three parts: Data, pointer to left child and pointer to right child.

 ![Binary Tree](binarytree.JPG)

 **Binary Search Tree**
 A Binary Search Tree is a node-based binary tree data structure which goes by the following rules: